 The site has a low 'actual risk' of flooding.
-There is no increase in risk associated with the proposed conversion.
-Within the proposed dwelling all sleeping accommodation will be above the flood level.

-It is recommended that the conversion of the lower ground floor considers 1.0m of flood resilient (recovery) construction above finished floor level.
+Based upon the information available during the preparation of this flood risk assessment, it is recommended that the floor level of the proposed dwellings is 0.3m above surrounding ground level with 0.3m of flood resilient construction above finished floor level.

-The developer should ensure that the eventual occupier of the dwelling is sufficiently aware of the risk of flooding, and the standard of the existing defences.
+The developer should ensure that the occupiers of the dwellings are sufficiently aware of the risk of flooding, and the standard of the existing defences.
 The Environment Agency operates a flood warning system for properties at risk of flooding to enable householders to protect life or take actions to manage the effect of flooding on property.
 Floodline Warnings Service is a national system run by the Environment Agency for broadcasting flooding warnings.
-The occupier of the dwelling should register to receive flood warnings.
+The occupiers of the dwellings should register to receive flood warnings.